Minnesota, Canadian lawmakers search for border solutions

 "We have one road in and one road out," said Grand Portage Band of Lake Superior Chippewa Chairman Robert Deschampe.
 "It's very important to us to get the border open."

-Conservative Member of Parliament Dan Mazier, whose constituency covers a rural swath of western Manitoba, said "business hates uncertainty" and called for a "coordinated plan between our two countries."
+Conservative Member of Parliament Dan Mazier, who represents a rural swath of western Manitoba, called for a "coordinated plan between our two countries."

-"We need a plan, and we both need to be on the same page," he said.
-"We need to be talking as neighbors about how we are going to overcome this.
+"We both need to be on the same page," he said.
+"We need to be talking as neighbors about how we are going to overcome this."

-The resorts that dot the Northwest Angle on Lake of the Woods and the handful of year-round residents have been especially impacted by the border restrictions, as it is only accessible by land through Canada.
+The resorts that dot the Northwest Angle on Lake of the Woods and the handful of year-round residents have been especially impacted by the border restrictions, as the land is only accessible by a route that crosses into Canada.

 Powlowski vowed to work with the Canadian government to find a solution for Northwest Angle travel.

-Stauber said that "hopefully, very soon, we are going to get back to a sense of normalcy."

-"You have to push (Prime Minister) Trudeau, and we have to push President Biden and his administration," said Stauber.
+"You have to push [Prime Minister Justin] Trudeau, and we have to push President Biden and his administration," said Stauber.
 "We can't wait any longer."

 Brooks Johnson • 218-491-6496